cloudfoundry/stratos/docs/cf-api-v2-usage.md

 - The `<role>_url` in a user entity can only be called by an administrator or by the same user
   > Desired - URL behaves as per the `/users` suggestion above the response contains the organisaitons that are visible to the user that
     calls the url
 - `include-relations` works by specifying the name of the child property.
-If the inline-depth is greater than one this can lead relations being fetched that might not actually be required
+If the `inline-relations-depth` is greater than one this can lead relations being fetched that might not actually be required
   > Desired - Minor nice to have.
 Be able to specify relations like `include-relations=application-route,route-domain`

 ### Critical v2 Features